 - Tie up, Cover, or Remove Electrical Cords

 - Keep Clothes Picked up and Secure Laundry Basket

 - Use Baby Gates to Keep Your Puppy off Stairs

 - Keep Your Puppy Safely in a Crate when You Can’t Supervise Him/Her

 - Visit the Veterinarian and Set up a Care Schedule

 Your #1 responsibility when bringing your pup home should be to keep them healthy.
 Good nutrition, exercise, and proper sleep as well as safety habits are just a few things that should be of your concern when it comes to keeping your puppy happy and healthy.

-Also, If you are considering the thought of having pet insurance for your furry pal, here is a great resource provided by money.com to help you decide what you need and who can provide you with the best fit of insurance.
+Also, If you are considering the thought of having pet insurance for your furry pal, here are some great resources provided by money.com and lendedu.com to help you decide what you need and who can provide you with the best fit of insurance.